Warsaw Pact invasion of Czechoslovakia: Publications and media

 Dubček's relaxation of censorship ushered in a brief period of freedom of speech and the press.
 The first tangible manifestation of this new policy of openness was the production of the previously hard-line communist weekly Literarni noviny, renamed Literarni listy.

 The reduction and later complete abolition of the censorship on 4 March 1968 was one of the most important steps towards the reforms.
 It was for the first time in Czech history the censorship was abolished and it was probably the only reform fully implemented, albeit only for a short period.
 From the instrument of Party's propaganda media quickly became the instrument of criticism of the regime.

 Freedom of the press also opened the door for the first honest look at Czechoslovakia's past by Czechoslovakia's people.
-Many of the investigations centered on the country's history under communism, especially in the instance of the Joseph Stalin-period.
+Many of the investigations centered on the country's history under communism, especially the Joseph Stalin-period.
 In another television appearance, Goldstucker presented both doctored and undoctored photographs of former communist leaders who had been purged, imprisoned, or executed and thus erased from communist history.
 The Writer's Union also formed a committee in April 1968, headed by the poet Jaroslav Seifert, to investigate the persecution of writers after the Communist takeover in February 1948 and rehabilitate the literary figures into the Union, bookstores and libraries, and the literary world.
 Discussions on the current state of communism and abstract ideas such as freedom and identity were also becoming more common; soon, non-party publications began appearing, such as the trade union daily Práce (Labour).
 This was also helped by the Journalists Union, which by March 1968 had already convinced the Central Publication Board, the government censor, to allow editors to receive uncensored subscriptions for foreign papers, allowing for a more international dialogue around the news.

 The press, the radio, and the television also contributed to these discussions by hosting meetings where students and young workers could ask questions of writers such as Goldstucker, Pavel Kohout and Jan Procházka and political victims such as Josef Smrkovský, Zdeněk Hejzlar and Gustáv Husák.
 Television also broadcast meetings between former political prisoners and the communist leaders from the secret police or prisons where they were held.
 Most importantly, this new freedom of the press and the introduction of television into the lives of everyday Czechoslovak citizens moved the political dialogue from the intellectual to the popular sphere.